-You can ask all the reference check questions in the world; but if those questions are not in-depth and insightful the information you receive will not be worth the time you spent getting it.
+You do all the reference checks in the world, but if your reference questions aren’t in-depth and insightful, the information you receive will not be worth the time you spent getting it.

-The right reference questions will provide you with a wealth of information you may never have had access to.
+The right reference questions provide you with a wealth of information you may never have had access to.
 You need to ask reference questions that factor in both industry standards and technical specifications that the position may entail.
-Start with straightforward introductory questions, before asking more open-ended substantial questions.
+Start with straightforward introductory reference questions before asking more open-ended substantial reference questions.

 1. When did they work at your company and what was their position?

 This is verification on position and employment dates.
-It is also a nice easy question to get the conversation started.
+It is one of those nice easy reference questions that get a conversation started.

 2. In what capacity did you know or work with them?
 How long did you work together?

 You need to know who you are talking to and if they were a manager or colleague.
 The structure of your conversation will vary depending on their working relationship and will provide different information depending on the position held.
 The length of time they worked together will also make a difference in the level of insight they will be able to give you.

 1. What was their main responsibilities and duties in their role?

 The duties that will be described to you will be the ones that come to mind straight away.
 They will be the ones they are generally most aware of and will be able to provide more details on.
 You may have to probe further to gain insight into specific duties.